-NOTE: In the case of 1. above, Examinations Only is marked out of 100%. i.e. No coursework is considered, rather the grade is simply based on the re-take of the final examination.
+NOTE: In the case of No. 1 above, Examinations Only is marked out of 100% i.e. no coursework is considered.
+Rather, the grade is based solely on the re-take of the final examination.

-If permission is granted, you will be advised in writing and will need to pay the requisite fee.
+If permission to write "examinations only" is granted, you will be advised in writing and will be required to pay the requisite fee.